One of the most important churches in France is considered to be one of the finest examples of a Gothic cathedral that you’ll ever find.

-In this article, you’ll discover the ultimate list of interesting facts about Reims Cathedral, a structure that played a crucial role in the history of France.
+In this article, you’ll discover the ultimate list of interesting facts about Reims Cathedral, a building in Reims that played a crucial role in the history of France.

 1. It’s located right in the heart of the city in the northeast of France